10 min read

 So, depending on your product and audience, this might be a good alternative for you.

-Send out newsletters on multiple messaging apps
+Send out bulk messages on multiple messaging apps